cssnr/portainer-stack-deploy-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

+> [!TIP]
+> ▶️ View the [Getting Started Guide](https://portainer-deploy.cssnr.com/guides/get-started) on the website.

 Deploy or Update a Portainer Stack from a Repository or Compose File.
-Supports most features including specifying the repository, compose file, environment variables and much more...
+Supports both Swarm and Standalone Docker deployments for Portainer Community and Business Enterprise Edition.

 This action is written from the ground up in VanillaJS and is not a fork/clone of existing actions.